OpenOmics/genome-seek/docs/index.md

 ## Overview
 Welcome to genome-seek's documentation!
-This guide is the main source of documentation for users that are getting started with the [whole genome sequencing pipeline](https://github.com/OpenOmics/genome-seek/).
+This guide is the main source of documentation for users who are getting started with the OpenOmics [whole genome sequencing pipeline](https://github.com/OpenOmics/genome-seek/).

-The **`./genome-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
-Each of the available sub commands perform different functions:
+The **`./genome-seek`** pipeline is composed of several interrelated sub-commands to set up and run the pipeline across different systems.
+Each of the available sub-commands performs different functions:

 <section align="center" markdown="1" style="display: flex; flex-wrap: row wrap; justify-content: space-around;">